St. Paul Sexual Assault and Third-Party Liability

 These sexual assault lawsuits focus on proving that negligence of these liable parties through the use of evidence, witnesses, and experts so that a settlement can be negotiated.
 In the event that a settlement cannot be reached, a case can go to trial, which is a complex and often long process.

 Sexual assault lawsuits require a great deal of expertise to handle.
 Consider enlisting the assistance of the experienced lawyers of Sand Law.
-Our attorneys specialize in handling these kinds of cases and are happy to provide expert legal representation.
+Our attorneys focus on handling these kinds of cases and are happy to provide expert legal representation.
 To contact Sand Law either fill out an online contact form or call our St. Paul office at (651) 291-7263.

 Who is Liable for St. Paul Sexual Assaults?